drewlongdin-dev/longdin-noise/README.md

 ## The Inner-Workings

-All three of the generator functions first instantiates a `_Noise` object. `_Noise` is an internal class and is not intended for use outside of the API.
+All three of the generator functions first instantiate a `_Noise` object. `_Noise` is an internal class and is not intended for use outside of the API.

 ### Initialisation